 Who selects the Electors?

-depending on the procedure in each State.
-The winning candidate in each State—except in Nebraska and Maine, which have proportional distribution of the Electors—is awarded all of the State’s Electors.
-In Nebraska and Maine, the state winner receives two Electors and the winner of each congressional district receives one Elector.
+The winning Presidential candidate's slate of potential Electors are appointed as the state's Electors—except in Nebraska and Maine, which have proportional distribution of the Electors.
+In Nebraska and Maine, the state winner receives two Electors and the winner of each congressional district (who may be the same as the overall winner or a different candidate) receives one Elector.
 This system permits the Electors from Nebraska and Maine to be awarded to more than one candidate.

 Are there restrictions on who the Electors can vote for?

 There is no Constitutional provision or Federal law that requires Electors to vote according to the results of the popular vote in their states.
 Some states, however, require Electors to cast their votes according to the popular vote.
 These pledges fall into two categories—Electors bound by state law and those bound by pledges to political parties.

 The U.S. Supreme Court has held that the Constitution does not require that Electors be completely free to act as they choose and therefore, political parties may extract pledges from electors to vote for the parties' nominees.
 Some state laws provide that so-called "faithless Electors" may be subject to fines or may be disqualified for casting an invalid vote and be replaced by a substitute elector.
 The Supreme Court has not specifically ruled on the question of whether pledges and penalties for failure to vote as pledged may be enforced under the Constitution.
 No Elector has ever been prosecuted for failing to vote as pledged.

 Today, it is rare for Electors to disregard the popular vote by casting their electoral vote for someone other than their party's candidate.
 Electors generally hold a leadership position in their party or were chosen to recognize years of loyal service to the party.
 Throughout our history as a nation, more than 99 percent of Electors have voted as pledged.

 List of State Laws and Requirements Regarding the Electors